MENU

 The refrigerator light goes on...

-This seafood variation on the classic British Cottage Pie is great with almost any seafood or combination of fish.
+This seafood variation on the classic British Cottage Pie is delicious with almost any seafood or combination of fish.
 The salmon is great but cod, grouper or tuna would work.
 Using a few clams, mussels or even a bit of crab in almost any combination will make a great dish.

 Fisherman's Pie